amuellerastro/sleepy/README.md

 as well.

 ```
-python sleepy.py -lon <deg> -lat <deg>
+python sleepy.py <lon> <lat>
 ```

 The available options are:

+    --help          Show help meassge.
-    -area_name     Name of the area.
+    --area_name     Name of the area.
 Has no influence on the provided coordinates.
                     This paramter is just added to the file name of the output files.
-    -radius_km     Search radius around the provided coordinates in kilometer (default=0.8).
+    --radius_km     Search radius around the provided coordinates in kilometer (default=0.8).
-    -res_m         The spatial resolution of the search grid in meter (default=100).
+    --res_m         The spatial resolution of the search grid in meter (default=100).
-    -cmap          The name of the color map used to plot the contour map (default='gist_gray') -min_dist      The minimum distance from buildings, roads, hunting stands to be considered acceptable in meter (default=300).
+    --cmap          The name of the color map used to plot the contour map (default='gist_gray') --min_dist      The minimum distance from buildings, roads, hunting stands to be considered acceptable in meter (default=300).
-    -gpx           Load a .gpx file.
+    --gpx           Load a .gpx file.
 Track will be overplotted.
 Default: no gpx file is loaded.
-    -topo          If True (default=False) the elevation of the defined grid of coordinates is queried via an API from a local setup server and data set (see https://www.opentopodata.org/ for details).
+    --topo          If True (default=False) the elevation of the defined grid of coordinates is queried via an API from a local server and data set (see https://www.opentopodata.org/ for details).
 Depending on the grid size and resolution this query can take up several minutes.